-А S Т U V W X Y Z

-Name Please choose the Please provide any Please choose the Please provide any Please rate your understanding Do you have any questions or The SoCal

-dataset you would like comments or feedback theme of the data set comments or feedback of the SoCalGreenprint: concerns about the goal of the Greenprint will
+A S Т U V W Х Y Z Name Please choose the dataset you would like to comment on: Please provide any comments or feedback you have on this data set.
+Please choose the theme of the data set you would like to comment on: Please choose the dataset you would like to comment on: Please provide any comments or feedback you have on this data set.
+Please rate your understanding of the SoCalGreenprint: Do you have any questions or concerns about the goal of the SoCal Greenprint?
+The SoCal Greenprint will include: Yvette Lopez- Ledesma High I fully support the So Cal Greenprint.
+The SoCal Greenprint would be useful in my workflow

-you have on this data set. comment on: to comment on: you have on this data set.
-SoCal Greenprint? include:

-SG1.
-Comment on.
-36t.

-Yvette Lopez- l High I fully support the So Cal Greenprint.
-The SoCal Greenprint

-Ledesma ,, would be useful in my

-workflow

-3 2

-,

-3

-3 1

-3 5

-А AA AB AC AD AE AF AG АН
+А AA AB AC AD AE AF AG Τ

-1 be useful to you or your colleagues, please elaborate on potential use- cases or planning processes that you If you have any concerns about the SoCal Greenprint, How would you like the development of that apply) the SoCal Greenprint? ?
-(Select all Any additional comments or questions?
+1 Name If you think the SoCal Greenprint will be useful to you or your colleagues, please elaborate on potential use- cases or planning processes that you think the SoCal Greenprint could support?
+If you have any concerns about the SoCal Greenprint, please share those concerns.
+How would you like to further engage with the developr that apply) ment of he SoCal Greenprint? ?
+(Select all A qı

-Ledesma We work on a lot of policy and planning as it relates to access to parks and open space in So.
+Yvette Lopez- Ledesma We work on a lot of policy and planning as it relates to access to parks and open space in So.
 Cal and the data in this report is very helpful.
 I would like to stay informed about progress and release dates

+32 -

-33 1
+33

-34 1
+34 35